 To turn a channel on, press the On button.
-By default, a blue LED lights up the button to indicate that channel is on.
+By default, the button is lit red to indicate that channel is on.
 To turn the channel off, press the Off button.
-By default, a white LED lights up the Off button to indicate the channel is off.
-Some sources, like media server playback channels, have a logic command called Ready which allows the server to control the

-Off button's illumination to indicate play status so this button may not light when the channel is turned off.
+By default, the Off button is lit blue to indicate the channel is off.
+Some sources, like media server playback channels, have a logic command called Ready which allows the server to control lighting the Off button to indicate play status so the Off button may not light when a channel is Off.

-Sources like microphones may also be configured for EFS or European Fader Start, a feature mainly used by European radio stations.
-This feature means the channel turns Off, automatically, when the fader is moved to full off (the $\infty$ symbol) and turns On when the fader is moved upwards from full off.
+Sources like microphones can also be configured for EFS or Electronic Fader Start, which is a feature mainly used by European radio stations where the channel On/Off control follows fader movement.
+When the fader is moved to full off (the ∞ symbol) the channel turns Off.
+When the fader is moved upwards from full off the channel turns On.
+To indicate EFS is active, the On button can be lit green when the EFS ARM option is set for the signal (a console setup option).

-Note: The channel On and Off switches still function normally even when EFS is active.
+Note: The channel On and Off switches function normally even when EFS and EFS ARM are active.